parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 SSDs are critically important for the proper operation of a PVC node's system disks.
 The system performs a very large number of writes to its system disks, and requires speedy random I/Os both in reads and writes to function correctly.
 Spinning hard drives or slow flash (e.g. SD cards or USB flash drives) are **not** usable and should not be considered; SATA-DOMs can be sufficient if performant enough.

-In addition, power loss protection (PLP) and large drive write endurance - normally collectively covered under the label of "datacenter-grade" - are important to avoid potential data loss during power events and premature failure of disks, especially given Ceph's replication resulting in write amplification.
+In addition, power loss protection (PLP) and large drive write endurance - normally collectively covered under the label of "datacenter-grade" - are important to avoid potential data loss during power events and premature failure of disks.
 For write endurance, a rating of 1 Drive Write Per Day (DWPD) is usually sufficient.

 * The **minimum** system disk type for a functional PVC node is SATA SSDs or SATA-DOMs.